 If a battery-powered lawnmower doesn’t start, the reason is probably a dead battery or a faulty charger.
 The start switch could also be burnt or get loose.
 In rare cases, the electric motor might be faulty.

-You should begin by checking the battery, charger, start switch, and motor if your Black+Decker lawn mower won’t start.
+You should check the battery, charger, start switch, and motor if your Black+Decker lawn mower won’t start.

 – Solution: